ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

   * Typing skill test
 * Already tracked sleep as part of managing non-24hr syndrome
 * Spent time to ensure I had systems in place to ensure regular access to food and sleep
-  * Acquired a new refrigerator
+  * Acquired a new refrigerator (thank you donators!)
-  * Storage bin for dried goods
+  * Acquired and set up storage bin for dried goods
 * Rearranged my living environment to make it very easy to consistently take measurements.
   * Moved my bed and desk to ensure I could take measurements immediately upon waking
   * Acquired storage bins to keep vital measurements at hand
   * Set up a space in the bathroom to ensure consistent measurements there
+* Told my cloest family that I was going to do it, my rational, and how I might die.
+  * Told them I loved them.

 ## Emergency Failsafe